jimmy1357/cnn-text-classification-tf/README.md

 Replace the checkpoint dir with the output from the training.
 To use your own data, change the `eval.py` script to load your data.

 ## To use your own data
-sets the path of data file in the `eval.py` script, then,
+Set the path of data file in the `eval.py` script, then,
 ```bash
 ./eval.py --eval_train=False --checkpoint_dir="./runs/1459637919/checkpoints/"
 ```